 Consider a moment the farmlands of Israel in Jesus’ day.
-Rather than thousands of acres of rolling plains where the seed is sown and harvested by machinery they were plots of ground with an edging of ‘wayside’ (downtrodden) soil around the plots.
+Rather than thousands of acres of rolling plains where the seed is sown and harvested by machinery, the plots of ground were edged with ‘wayside’ (downtrodden) soil around the plots.

 These edges allowed the farmer and travellers traversing across the fields to walk upon them without harming the structure of the soil.
 For generations, feet had downtrodden such wayside soil, it had never been ploughed or tendered.

 Although it may be good soil it would need a lot of care in order to seed it and produce a hundred-fold harvest.
 Wayside soil is so hardened and packed it lacks oxygen.
 Water runs off it.
 Any seed that falls here simply stays on the hard-packed earth until the birds of the air pluck it up.

 Jesus likens wayside soil, not only to a hardened mind but also to one that lacks understanding.
 It also acts as a warning of how diligent we must be with our own mind, to be mindful, to keep it alive, creative, fresh and fertile, teachable and easily entreated, well ploughed and ready to receive the Word of God (Ezk 2:4; 3:7).

 Let Wisdom Have Her Perfect Work

 Proverbs teach that a woman called Wisdom cries out to simple folk at the crossroads, where daily decisions are made.
 For example, wise people are giving sound advice continually, wherever people meet and talk.
 Wisdom makes her boast of bestowing riches, honour and long life; wisdom comes from having a mind that understands rather than over-stands.